 A. No. The only exception is for people that are medically bed-bound.
 In that case I will require a consultation with your doctor prior to massage therapy services being rendered.

 Q. My hotel room is too small for a massage table, can I be massaged on the bed?
 The floor?
 In the bathtub?

 Q. Does the Massage Therapist expect me to "chat" during the massage?

 A. No. The decision to "chat" is entirely yours.
 Being quiet can enhance your relaxation during the massage and I completely understand and welcome that enhancement.
 If you wish to chat during the massage, chat away.
 During therapeutic massage procedures I may ask you pertinent questions.

 Q. Do I need to be undressed?

 A. No. It's not necessary for some massage/bodywork techniques, but for the best results during a full-body massage it's recommended.
 You really don't need to worry, as a professional therapist I "drape" you with a sheet.
-Your modesty can and should be preserved.
+Your modesty can be, and should be, preserved.
 I use full draping and expose only the body part actually being massaged.